 Read on as we take a look at the science behind DAA and its use for boosting testosterone levels.

-It should also be noted that Aspartic acid and its conjugate base, aspartate, are biologically identical in many regards so the acronym ”DAA” used herein refers to both forms.
+It should also be noted that aspartic acid and its base, aspartate, are biologically identical in many regards so the acronym ”DAA” will refer to both forms.

 The production of testosterone (and many other hormones) is controlled by an intricate feedback system between the hypothalamus, pituitary gland, testes (called the HPTA axis) and the liver.